4ch1m/ansible-analogue-pocket/README.md

 Instead of directly working on a SD card and downloading/modifying content in place, I prefer to start with a "clean slate" every time I run the script/playbook; making sure there are no "leftovers" from previous downloads/installations.

-So the playbook (which includes several modularized "roles") will clean the actual target directory with every run and freshly compile all content from several sources.
+So the playbook (which includes several modularized "roles") will clean the actual target directory (located on my PC's HDD/SDD) with every run and freshly compile all content from several sources.

 ```text
 ┌─────────────────────────────────────────┐